christran85-cyber/enterprise-security-operations-lab/README.md

 juice-shop
 ```

-The running container was verified:
+The running container was verified with:

 ```bash
 sudo docker ps